wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2024-2025 Rulebook.md

 ### Bot Control

-- The driver(s) must maintain control over all of the bot’s functions at any given time.
+- The driver(s) must maintain control over all of the bot’s functions at any given time, i.e. they shall not be autonomous.
+  - Any robot that moves, seeks a target, or activates weapons without human control is considered autonomous.
 - There is **not** an autonomous portion of this competition.
 This is subject to change in future competitions.

 ### Core Specifications